bayinfosys/bayinfosys.github.io/04-cost-of-ml/04-cost-of-ml.md

 ## Hosting Cost Breakdown

-Once the system is running, we assuming each tweet generates **£0.50** in revenue.
+Once the system is running, we assume each tweet generates **£0.50** in revenue.
 Our goal is to get live as fast as possible, but we don't know whether to use a Model-as-a-service provider (like OpenAI) or whether to have a self-hosted solution.

 This choice has important implications for support, development time, availability requirements, etc, so understanding per-event cost differential can help inform those decisions.